Success occurs when opportunity meets preparation.

 ~ Zig Ziglar

-International Business Companies Act, 1994 as amended.
+International Business Companies Act, 2016.

 Seychelles Financial Services Authority (FSA) – formerly Seychelles International Business Authority ( SIBA).